kokkos/kokkos-fft/paper/paper.md

 The fast Fourier transform (FFT) is a family of fundamental algorithms that is widely used in scientific computing and other areas [@Rockmore2000]. [kokkos-fft](https://github.com/kokkos/kokkos-fft) is designed to help [Kokkos](https://github.com/kokkos/kokkos) [@Trott2022] users who are:

-* using Kokkos to port a legacy application which relies on FFT libraries.
+* developing a Kokkos application which relies on FFT libraries.
 E.g., fluid simulation codes with periodic boundaries, plasma turbulence, etc.

 * inclined to integrate in-situ signal and image processing with FFTs.
 E.g., spectral analyses, low pass filtering, etc.